orourkedd/effects-as-data/README.md

 ## Think in terms of inputs and outputs only

-Effects-as-data does not think in terms of `yield`, `return`'s, `throw`'s, etc.  In effects-as-data, there are only `inputs` and `outputs`.
+Effects-as-data does not think in terms of `yield`, `return`'s, `throw`'s, etc.  In effects-as-data, these are all considered `inputs` and `outputs`.
 The function arguments and the return value from a `yield` are considered inputs. `yield`-ing out a command, `return`-ing from the function, and `throw`-ing an error are considered outputs.
 By only thining in terms of inputs and outputs, a Javascript generator that can receive arguments, `yield` in and out, `throw` and `return` can be used a pure function.
 The litmus test I use for determining purity is to ask the question: can I close over this construct with a pure function?

 ## Getting Started From Scratch